Federal Tax Form 1040X

 Sign, Date, Assemble, and Mail

 John is almost done now.
 It’s time to get the amended return finalized and ready to send off to the IRS.
-First, he needs to sign and date the 1040X.
+First, he needs to sign and date the Federal Tax Form 1040X.
 He also needs to assemble the documentation he needs to submit with the 1040X.

-He’ll include a new, corrected Form 1040 for the tax year he’s amending and mark it “As Amended” at the top of each page.
+He will include a new, corrected Form 1040 for the tax year he is amending and mark it “As Amended” at the top of each page.
 If his amendment changed any other forms or schedules attached to Form 1040, he’d include those as well.
-He’ll also include a copy of any source documents that necessitated the amendment – in his case, a copy of the new W-2.
+He will also include a copy of any source documents that necessitated the amendment – in his case, a copy of the new W-2.

 To find out where to mail this stack of paperwork, John will look in the 1040X instructions.
 On page 17, under “Where To File,” he’ll find his state on the left and the corresponding IRS address on the right.